paymantohidifar/alcoholtaxis/README.md

 Diffusion of ethanol from a capillary into a pond is modeled using Fick's second law with Neumann boundary condition.
 Finite element method is used for solving the PDE.
 See fem_cap3d.pdf for detailed formulation of the fem problem.

-Required tools and python libraries:
+Required tools and Python libraries:
 ---
 >Gmsh (v-4.4.2)
 fenics (v-2019.1.0) (prebuilt Anaconda Python packages were installed in fenicsproject environment)